 Backpackers Lucerne: Located a little south of the train station, this hostel offers a variety of rooms, single and twin privates, but also 4-bed mixed and female-only dorms.
 They also offer 2-bed dorms.
 The cheapest option starts at 38€ per bed.
 Check availability here.

 Capsule Hotel Lucerne: If sleeping is all you need from a hotel then this hotel with single sleeping pods might be the perfect solution for you.
-The pods start at €40 a night, but the hotel offers comfortable communal rooms, rooftop terrace, and working space.
+The pods start at €40 a night, but the hotel offers comfortable communal rooms, a rooftop terrace, and working space.
 Check the pods out here.

 Value for money hotels in Lucerne